 Fabrice Jaumont’s teaching career started in the 1990s and took on multiple forms over the years with courses taught in undergraduate and graduate programs (New York University, Baruch College – City University of New York, Trinity College Dublin, National College of Ireland), high schools (International School of Boston), or in continuing education programs (United Nations Secretariat).
-In recent years, he has focused on courses that help students identify the main strands of thinking in the fields of global philanthropy and education.
+In recent years, he has focused on courses that help students identify the main strands of thinking in the fields of globalization and international education.